Style Guide

 >

-> This is the citation.
+> _This is the citation.
+It automatically gets an em-dash prefix!_

 > {:tag="cite"}